 If you’re looking for ways to build relationships with influencers through social media, Andy Crestodina of Orbit Media has a fantastic online networking guide on his site.

-3. Post on their platform
+3. Guest post on their platform

 This step is the hardest, but it’s also potentially the most powerful.
-If you can guest post or publish on a site with a built-in audience, you can greatly increase the spread of your content.
+If you can guest post or publish on a site with a built-in audience, you can greatly increase the spread of your own content.

 Guest posts are a powerful way to increase reach because an influencer is highly motivated to promote content that appears on their own site.
 You can be confident that they’ll post it to social media as well as actively promoting it to their email list and other fans.